Installation guide (ISPmanager)

-You should use public static IP addresses for connections through http (you should not use network address translation).
+You should use public static IP addresses for connections through http (you cannot use NAT).

-The license's IP-address must come first on the list of IP-addresses the ifconfig command returns.
+The license's IP-address must be first on the list of IP-addresses the ifconfig command returns.
 If not, you can run install.sh with the --ip IP-address key.

 Installing the panel